mosip/documentation/docs/backend-services/esignet.md

-# e-Signet
+# eSignet

-The e-Signet service is used by Inji for online login and downloading VC.
-Users can log in to any service provider portal which is integrated with e-Signet.
+The eSignet service is utilized by Inji for online login and downloading the VC.
+Users have the ability to log in to any service provider portal that is integrated with eSignet.

 ## Online login

-### QR code scan and login to the service provider portal
+### QR code scanning and login to the service provider portal

-The user has to open the portal integrated with e-Signet and scan the QR code using the app scanner.
+The user is required to open the portal integrated with eSignet and utilize the app scanner to scan the QR code.

-* After scanning the QR code, Inji will call the below API and pass the link code.
+After successfully scanning the QR code, Inji will access the API below and transmit the link code.

 {% swagger src="../.gitbook/assets/Identity-Provider.yaml" path="/linked-authorization/v2/link-transaction" method="post" %}
 [Identity-Provider.yaml](../.gitbook/assets/Identity-Provider.yaml)
 {% endswagger %}

-* After completing the offline face authentication and selecting the essential and optional information, the two APIs mentioned below are called.
+* After successfully completing the offline face authentication and selecting the required and optional information, the two specified APIs are invoked.

 {% swagger src="../.gitbook/assets/Identity-Provider.yaml" path="/linked-authorization/authenticate" method="post" %}
 [Identity-Provider.yaml](../.gitbook/assets/Identity-Provider.yaml)